toraritte/knowledge-gaps/Nix-glob/nix-notes.md

 ### TODO

+#### `nix.conf`, `config.nix`, and `configuration.nix`
- + https://nixos.org/nix/manual/#sec-conf-file states that "*Nix reads settings from two configuration files*", but it depends also whether or not NixOS is the underlying OS.
+The [`nix.conf`](https://nixos.org/nix/manual/#name-11) doc states that "*Nix reads settings from two configuration files*", but it depends also whether or not NixOS is the underlying OS.
 In that case, the config file is `/etc/nixos/configuration.nix`.
 The only place where this distinction is clarified is in [14.3.1.
 Tested using sandboxing](https://nixos.org/nixpkgs/manual/#submitting-changes-tested-with-sandbox) in the Nixpkgs manual.
+The third player, `config.nix`, is introduced by [6.6.
+Declarative Package Management](https://nixos.org/nixpkgs/manual/#sec-declarative-package-management).

+#### heap

  + **Make references to claims.**
    For  example,  in  the  NixOS  manual  at  "*Chapter